David Garfield

-David Garfield (September 27, 1956 in Chicago, Illinois) is an American keyboardist, songwriter, and record producer.
+David Garfield (September 27, 1956 in Chicago, Illinois and grew up in St. Louis, Missouri) is an American keyboardist, songwriter, and record producer.

 He has recorded with Smokey Robinson, Cher, Larry Carlton, Steve Lukather, Spinal Tap, George Benson, The Manhattan Transfer, Eros Ramazzotti, and The Rippingtons.
 He has performed with Freddie Hubbard, Boz Scaggs, Oleta Adams, Brenda Russell, Natalie Cole, and Michael Bolton.
 He is a founding member of Karizma and Los Lobotomys.
 He has been a songwriter, producer, bandleader, arranger, recording artist, record label owner (Creatchy Records), session and touring musician, musical director and composer of commissioned themes for global organizations.

 Biography

 In addition to composing and performing music for Perfect Harmony, he has written several songs with Smokey Robinson, including "One Like You," which George Benson recorded on his 2009 album Songs & Stories.
 Garfield, who has been from time to time Benson's musical director since 1986, also arranged and produced Guitar Man.
 Garfield produced I Play The Piano, a DVD/Blu-Ray of Terry Trotter playing solo piano for AIX Media.

 Garfield has been commissioned to write and produce theme songs and musical projects for several international organizations, including the composition and CD: "Pool of Friendship" for the European Aquatics Federation LEN (League of European Nations); the American Society of Cinematographers (ASC); and "Deep Within Each Man" (co-written with Phil Perry) for the Shorinji Kempo World Karate Foundation.

 His first international release on Creatchy, 1997's Tribute To Jeff, was dedicated to drummer Jeff Porcaro.
 Garfield followed its Top Ten chart success with I Am The Cat… Man, and Giving Back.
 He re-released on Creatchy Records several collections from earlier in his career, including L.A.
 Keyboard Project, Recollections, and Seasons of Change.

 Karizma's discography on Creatchy includes Dream Come True, Cuba, All The Way Live, (Forever in the) Arms of Love, Document, and Lost and Found.
 The other projects he has helmed for Creatchy include albums by guitarists Michael Landau and Michael O'Neill, saxophonists Brandon Fields and Larry Klimas and, most recently, former Toto bassist Mike Porcaro.
 Another Creatchy release, Los Lobotomys, is a collaboration with prominent members of the pop/rock band Toto, with whom Garfield has collaborated with many times throughout the years.
 Garfield also frequently does free-lance keyboard and production work for established and up and coming artists from across the U.S. and throughout the world.